roryl/lucee-book/vagrant.md

 ##Sample Vagrant File

 This vagrant file cane be used to configure a Lucee VM.
-This article does not go into the specific of using Vagrant, for that follow a [Vagrant Tutorial](https://www.vagrantup.com/docs/).
+This section does not go into the specific of using Vagrant, for that follow a [Vagrant Tutorial](https://www.vagrantup.com/docs/).
 This vagrant file below uses a CentOS 6 VM and is not security hardended, it is only intended for development pruposes.
-It installs Lucee, Apache and MySQL, a common configuration.
+It installs Lucee, Apache and MySQL, which is a common configuration.

 ```
 # -*- mode: ruby -*-